 Applicants will find all Final Application submission items in Appendix A: Submission Requirements.
+Final Applications must match the proposal application and will not be considered if there are reductions in the number of units, bedrooms, bedroom mix, or scoring amenities.
 If invited to submit a Final Application, the Final Application process involves three major steps: